Professor

 "Imagine No Religion" (review essay of Heretic: Why Islam Needs a Reformation Now by Ayaan Hirsi Ali) in Claremont Review of Books (Summer 2015)

-"A Flawed But Important Take on Immigration" (review essay of Immigration Outside the Law by Hiroshi Motomura) in The American Interest (March 12, 2015; on-line)
+"A Flawed But Important Take on Immigration" (review essay of Immigration Outside the Law by Hiroshi Motomura) in The American Interest (March 12, 2015)

 “Give Undocumented Permanent Non-Citizen Resident Status.”
 Orange County Register (October 10, 2013).